johanneskastl/vault_vagrant_libvirt_ansible/README.md

    lookup`.
 1. Party!

+## Cleaning up

+The VMs can be torn down after playing around using `vagrant destroy`.
+There is one file that needs to be removed manually.
+This file contains the Vault root token and is located at `ansible/vault_root_token`.

 ## Disabling the Ansible provisioning

 In case you do not want Ansible to install Vault (because you want to install